vishvAsa/devaH/AryaH/hindukaH/AdityaH/meta/articles/MT_lekhAH/hindu-saura-mata.md

 The Saura pantheon also includes other deities like Revanta and Yama, the god of death and the netherworld, both of whom are the sons of Vivasvān.
 They are rarely depicted in classic Saura images as those shown above.
 However, Revanta along with deities of his maṇḍala, including Piṅgala and Daṇḍin, were depicted in images specifically dedicated to him.

-[^1]: Picture showing reconstructed evolution of Saura-mata

-[^2]: The short count is 33; the long count given in the Veda as 3339 (A lunar eclipse cycle number, as noted by R. Shamasastry) and subsequently, later day Hindus hold that number to be 33 x 107.

-[^3]: The significance of this number was also transmitted to Japan, where the Indo-Aryan deities inherited via the Bauddha was developed into a Nipponic pantheon of 12 gods drawn from different original categories (dvādaśadevāḥ).
-The Nipponic dvādaśadevāḥ are (left to right each row): Pṛthivī [Vasu], Soma [Vasu], Kubera [Yakṣa], Vāyu [Vasu], Varuṇa [Āditya], Nairṛta [Rākṣasa], Brahman, Vivasvān [Āditya], Rudra [Rudra], Indra [Āditya], Agni [Vasu], Yama.

 [^4]: For example: we have Skanda depicted on the early Iranic ruler Ayalisha (Azilises) in India.
 We also have an inscription of an Iranian general in the Kadamba army who records worshiping Skanda in South India and then building a temple for Skanda in Gandhara upon his return.